Peter Shumlin: Summary of term

 Shumlin has been an opponent of the Vermont Yankee Nuclear Power Plant.
 His administration advocated its closure.
 However, on January 19, 2012, Judge J. Garvan Murtha of United States District Court in Brattleboro ruled that the state of Vermont could not force Vermont Yankee to close down, as the legislation that attempted to do so was based on radiological safety arguments that are the exclusive concern of the NRC.
 The judge also held that the state cannot force the plant's owner, Entergy, to sell electricity from the reactor to in-state utilities at reduced rates as a condition of continued operation.
 However, on August 27, 2013, Entergy announced in a press release that it would close Vermont Yankee by the end of 2014.

-Shumlin has also been an advocate of single-payer health care.
+Shumlin initially ran for Governor as an advocate of single-payer health care.
 In 2011, the Vermont Legislature created a single-payer plan, called Green Mountain Care, which caused Vermont to become the first state to explore this concept.
-While the bill also allows private insurers to operate in the state indefinitely As of January 2014, Shumlin remained committed to full implementation of single-payer health care, starting in 2017.
-In the interim, Vermont has been a willing participant in the Affordable Care Act.
+While the bill also allows private insurers to operate in the state indefinitely In January 2014, Shumlin said he was fully committed to full implementation of single-payer health care, starting in 2017.
+In the interim, Vermont participated in the Affordable Care Act.
 As was the case with the federal health-exchange website, Vermont's website, VermontHealthConnect.gov, also experienced difficulties as the deadline for implementation approached in late 2013; it was the product of the same software vendor.
+In December 2014, Shumlin announced that he would abandon plans for single-payer health care in Vermont, citing "potential economic disruption".

 In his January 2014 State of the State Address, Shumlin emphasized a single theme: the rise of opiate addiction in Vermont.
 He framed the challenge of opiate abuse as greater in scope than the recovery from Tropical Storm Irene.
 He offered a four-point plan to address opiate growth: